Summarize yourself in a tweet.

 Some people like to stop for an attractive front flower garden or bay window.
 I usually take a moment when I see detailed brickwork in a great location.
 Perhaps that is why old brick designs and the new attempts to use brick as a facade catch my eye.

 Manna and Philabundance are two of my favorite Philadelphia community organizations.
 You can volunteer by packing up pasta for a food pantry, cooking scones for someone's hot meal, or delivering Thanksgiving dinners around town before you enjoy your own warm and happy holiday.
 You can donate, buy a pie or attend a fun "Shut up and Dance" event.

 Choose a Real Estate professional who’s patient, knowledgeable, and allergic to the hard sell.
 When it’s the right time to move and sell, I help you realize where you want to live next.
 First, I listen to determine how your particular needs can be met with excellent real estate choices.

 One last thing...

-My parents moved into Center City when I was seven, sending me to both public and private schools.
-During College and my early twenties, I lived in Chicago, New York, London, and San Fransisco.
-All great cities but none as livable as Philadelphia.
-I have a BFA from NYU in filmmaking and still enjoy using my photography, location scouting, set designing and storytelling skills as a Realtor.
+Growing up in Philly, I attended private and public schools.
+In my twenties, I lived in Chicago, New York, London, and San Francisco.
+All are great cities but none as livable for me as Philadelphia.
+I have a Bachelor's degree from NYU in filmmaking and still enjoy using my photography, location scouting, set designing, and storytelling skills as a Realtor.
 I have raised both of my children in the city, and love how they appreciate what Philadelphia has to offer.
-Three years ago we moved a few blocks from the Philadelphia Museum of Art, we find ourselves there as a family letting the masterpieces open our minds.
+Four years ago, we moved a few blocks from the Philadelphia Museum of Art and the Barnes Foundation.
+There are several great supermarkets near me, and lots of parks to explore.